A-l-e-x-9/lanky-tracker-tng/README.md

 - Snide Rewards and the Max Snide Reward Limit, due to redundancy.
   - And on that note, progressive Wrinkly hints, something that's been a feature since at least Season 3 (and was used in official Season 3 seeds; retired in favor of bringing back the doors, but with the "Dos's Doors" shuffle)
 - The Plandomizer mentions enemy photo checks (listed under "All Kongs" for each level in the style of "Photo of (enemy eligible for Dropsanity)" (with a few enemies NOT eligible in there, too, such as the underwater Galleon enemies!).
 However, Alex has yet to actually GET one of these in any Version 5 seed he's played so far, so either 2dos and his friends made one big fakeout, are advertising an unimplemented feature, or Alex has to do a "Kremling Kapture" seed.
 Either way, Alex took out the photo checks and will not put them back in until he can confirm that taking pictures of enemies will yield rewards.
+- Alex attempted to implement glitch logic.
+The feature was intended to be in the settings, between "Fast Check Settings" and "UI Settings", and the intent was for you to click on buttons to set whatever glitches were in your seed if you made one with the "Glitch Logic" setting.
+Any checks affected by the buttons you clicked on would turn pink to indicate that they could be gotten by using the indicated glitch, until you could legitimately get them, at which point they would turn green.
+But not only is glitch logic VERY subjective, Alex doesn't really know how to do many of the glitches the Randomizer can make seeds with, and he doesn't have a very good understanding of what each glitch enables.
+Furthermore, when he attempted to put in what checks B. Locker skipping enabled, the tracker's code became somewhat aggressive and skipped over the yellow check code, and at one point, he completely wrecked the Aztec checks and made them all red even when they should have been green.
+So, no glitch logic checks.
+  - Taking this out also removed a reference to [the Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project)...the icon for the Skew Glitch was famed flipper [Seija Kijin](https://en.touhouwiki.net/wiki/Seija_Kijin). :(

 # Development